asantos00/website/content/blog/second-adventure-in-deno-land.md

 `Deno.test` will be used to declare the test body, `assertEquals` will be called to make the assertion.
 In order to mock the server responses, we'll spin up a server using standard-library _http_server_.

-We expect that, the `popular` method from the client calls `/popular/:twitterHandle`, let's create a test for that.
+We expect that, the `popular` method from the client calls `/popular/:twitterHandle`.
+Let's create a test for that.

 ```ts
 import * as ApiClient from "./index.ts"